tkubica12/azure-workshops/w-aks-intro/docs/09-Monitoring.md

 ![](./images/logs06.png)

 # Optional challenge - find failing Pods
-Using Grafana or Azure Monitor find failing Pods.
+Using Grafana or Azure Monitor to find failing Pods.
 Can you create alerting rule to notify you when Pods are failing?